EnMod/obsidian-so3-dictionary/README.md

 2. Generate separate entries with NodeJS, adding them to folders by category.
 3. **Manually** go into each file to remove _all_ the newlines added by GameFAQs' formatting.
 4. Breathe.
-5. Hack away for days on a solution to parse each entry, `[[internal-link-ify]]` each reference (as well as variants like plurals), all without clashes or overlaps.
+5. Hack away for days on a solution to parse each entry, `[[internal-link-ifying]]` each reference (as well as variants like plurals), all without clashes or overlaps.
 6. Get really close to intended, then just use Visual Studio Code find-and-replace to get the rest and fix bizarre output errors, so I can move on with my life lol.

 ## Disclaimer